Franklinliu/SpCon-Artifact/README.md

 ## Build From Scratch

 In this section, we discuss technical details on how to build *SpCon* from scratch.
-We provide two ways to build SpCon.
+We provide two alternatives.

 ### Dockerization
 The first one is to compile local docker image of SpCon using the provided Dockerfile.